wwivbbs/docs/docs/net37_docs.md

 would indicate that the network time period is from 3am to
 5am.
 Military times are used to indicate time periods in
 the network.
-    Also, in INIT option 1, you should insure that your
+    Also, in wwivconfig option 1, you should insure that your
 board name and telephone number are entered exactly as they are shown in the BBSLIST.### or the BBSLIST.NET file which
 are also discussed later.